Stealth Chaos due to Frame Dragging: Introduction

-In terms of dynamical systems, the geodesic motion around a Kerr black hole is fully integrable and can be solved by the specification of four constants of motion \cite{teukolsky2015kerr,schmidt2002celestial}, namely: rest mass of the orbiting body, energy, axial angular momentum and the Carter constant; $m$, $E$, $L$ and $Q$, respectively.
-Carter constant originates from a second order Killing tensor that arises from the highly symmetric nature of the Kerr spacetime \cite{walker1970quadratic,teukolsky2015kerr}.
-On the other hand, geodesics for an slow-rotation expansion of the Kerr metric exhibits chaotic signatures, that vanishes as higher order terms in the expansion are considered in the expansion \cite{cardenasgutierrez2018exact}.
-The axially symmetric configuration guarantees that $m$, $E$ and $L$ are also constant of motion for solutions affording other arbitrary multipole moments such as Manko-Novikov~\cite{manko1992generalizations} and PRS~\cite{PS06}.
-However, these solutions do not possess an analogous Carter constant~\cite{brink2010spacetime,brink2008spacetime}, and therefore, geodesic chaos is expected.
+In terms of dynamical systems, the geodesic motion around a Kerr black hole is fully integrable and can be solved by the specification of four constants of motion, namely the rest mass of the orbiting body, the orbital energy, the orbital angular momentum and the Carter constant, $M$, $E$, $L$ and $Q$, respectively~\cite{Carter:1968ks,Schmidt:2002qk,Teukolsky:2014vca}.
+Under a Hamiltonian formulation of the geodesic motion, chaos refers to the non-integrability of the equations of motion, i.e., the non-existence of a smooth analytic function that interpolates between orbits~\cite{Levin:2006zv}.
+This notion of integrability of Hamiltonian systems is known as Liouville integrability: if $n$ linearly independent integrals of motion exist in a system of $n$ degrees of freedom, then there exists a coordinate transformation to angle-action variables such that the equations of motion can be put in quadrature form~\cite{Contopoulos_2002}.

+According to the Kolmogorov–Arnold–Moser (KAM) theorem~\cite{tabor1989chaos}, small perturbations of an integrable system imply that some of the invariant tori are deformed and survive, while others are destroyed.
+These perturbations can arise from external sources (e.g., discs or rings~\cite{Semerak:2012dw,Polcar:2019wfi} surrounding the source) or due internal changes in the multipole structure of the source; the latter are the ones we explore in this work.

-For small perturbations, the resonant orbits in phase space disintegrate to form Birkhoff chains of islands \cite{guckenheimer2013nonlinear,rasband2015chaotic}.
-Although the frequencies differ from different members of the chain (see, e.g., Fig.~\ref{Fig:poincaresectionsmag} below), the ratio of the orbital frequencies is the same for each curve.
-In contrast, the variation of the frequency between consecutive orbits which do not belong to a Birkhoff island or a chaotic layer \cite{ALC09,regev2006chaos} is a monotonic function of the radial coordinate.
-This unique characteristic can be used as an indicator of extra multipole moments in the central source: The observation of a gravitational wave with a constant frequency ratio will imply the presence of a non-Kerr background \cite{ALC09,regev2006chaos} and in some cases violations of General Relativity.
+When the perturbation destroys the invariant tori, the resonant orbits in phase space disintegrate to form Birkhoff chains of islands~\cite{rasband2015chaotic}, where the fundamental orbital frequencies are different for each member of the chain, although the ratio of these frequencies is the same for each curve~\cite{Apostolatos:2009vu}.
+In contrast, the variation of the frequency between consecutive orbits, which do not belong to a Birkhoff island or a chaotic layer~\cite{Contopoulos_2002,Apostolatos:2009vu}, is a monotonic function of the radial coordinate.
+This unique characteristic can be used as an indicator of extra multipole moments of the central source and the observation of a gravitational wave with a constant frequency ratio could imply the presence of a non-Kerr background~\cite{Apostolatos:2009vu}.